SherifElbishlawi/ElbishlawiQuoteMediaInterview/README.md

 # Instructions
+1. Run QuoteApplicationt to start server
+2. Use one of the requests below
-Please login with username: "user" and password "password" when prompted
+3. Login with username: "user" and password "password" when prompted
 # Requests getting latest quote:
 - http://localhost:8080/symbols/FB/quotes/latest
 - http://localhost:8080/symbols/MSFT/quotes/latest